stevo/pubsub_on_rails/README.md

 Event is basically an object indicating that something has happened (event has occured).
 There are two important things that need to be considered when planning an event: its **name** and its **payload** (fields).
-Both are quite easy to change / extend later, but it might become a chore in the long run.

 Name of event should describe an action that has just happened, also it should be namespaced with the name of the domain it has occurred within.
 Some examples of good event names: `Ordering::OrderCancelled`, `Messaging::IncorrectLoginNotificationSent`, `Accounts::UserCreated`, `Bookings::CheckinDateChanged`, `Reporting::MonthlySalesReportGenerationRequested`

 Payload of event is just simple set of fields that should convey critical information related to the event.
-As the payload is critical for each event, PubSub on Rails leverages `Dry::Struct` and `Dry::Types` to ensure both presence and correct type of attributes events are created with.
+As the payload is very important for each event (it acts as a contract between publisher and handler), PubSub on Rails leverages `Dry::Struct` and `Dry::Types` to ensure both presence and correct type of attributes events are created with.
 It is a good rule of a thumb not to create too many fields for each event and just start with the minimal set.
 It is easy to add more fields to event's payload later (while it might be cumbersome to remove or change them).

 Event example: